-The Center for Community Engagement & Service strives to make our Alternative Breaks programs the safest, most rewarding experiences possible.
+The Center for Community Engagement and Service strives to make our Alternative Breaks programs the safest, most rewarding experiences possible.
 All travel involves a certain level of risk.
 However, our staff is here to support each group, from the student leaders and participants to the faculty and staff advisors.

 Our department advises student leaders in creating safe, educational and service learning-oriented itineraries and curricula for their programs.
 Each program partners with organizations on the ground to ensure we are aware of the most up-to-date travel information and have the necessary precautions taken for each destination.

 Below you'll find a list of our specific safety precautions along with recommendations for medical and insurance advice.
 Whether you're a parent or student, we're here to support you and ensure that your experience is a positive learning experience in the world classroom.

 SAFETY MEASURES TAKEN BY THE ALTERNATIVE BREAK PROGRAM:

 - The Alternative Break coordinator monitors daily country reports from around the globe.

 - Read US State Department Travel Warnings and Consular Information Sheets.

 - Students are encouraged to read the US State Department Students Abroad safety website.